Doom-Cult-Society/DoomCultSociety/README.md

 ### Is Doom Cult Society audited?

-It's not that kind of crypto project.
-More of a "threw together over a weekend" kind of project.
+It's not that kind of crypto project .
+More of a "threw together over a weekend" kind of deal.
 Use at your own risk.